Can Dogs Eat Pesto?

 Dog eating a snack.

 Quite simply, no, dogs should not eat pesto.
-In theory, it is possible to tweak the original pesto recipe to make a dog-friendly version, but you'd have to adapt the traditional recipe so much that you’d end up feeding them something that barely resembles the sauce you know and love.
-Let's look under the bonnet of traditional basil pesto to see which ingredients should be of most concern to dog owners.
+In theory, it is possible to tweak the original pesto recipe to make a dog-friendly version.
+Still, you would have to adapt the traditional recipe so much that you'd feed them something that barely resembles the sauce you know and love.
+Let's look under the bonnet of conventional basil pesto to see which ingredients should be most concerning for dog owners.

 Can dogs eat basil?

-Despite some pet owners being concerned that it could be toxic for their dog, the good news is that dogs can eat basil.
-It's not in any way bad for them, and it could even come with some health benefits thanks to it containing a generous amount of antioxidants.
+Despite some pet owners being concerned that it could be toxic for their dogs, the good news is that dogs can eat basil.
+It's not bad for them, and it could even come with some health benefits thanks to its generous amount of antioxidants.
 As it happens, though, most dogs don't particularly like the smell or taste of basil and will naturally avoid it.
 If your dog does like it, just be aware that consuming basil or any fibrous herbs in significant quantities can lead to stomach upsets, vomiting, and diarrhoea.

 Garlic: Is it toxic to dogs?